 parts per (million, billion or trillion) A measurement of extremely small concentrations of one chemical dissolved in another.
 For example, a solution of 300 parts per billion of sodium in water would mean that there are 300 sodium atoms for every billion water molecules.

 sodium A soft, silvery metallic element that will interact explosively when added to water.
-It is also a basic building block of table salt (a molecule of which consists of one atom of sodium and two atoms of chlorine: H2O).
+It is also a basic building block of table salt (a molecule of which consists of one atom of sodium and one of chlorine: NaCl).

 thoraxThe middle section of the body of an insect.
 Between the head and the abdomen, it bears the legs and wings.

 S. Milius.
 “Winter road salting reshapes next summer's butterflies.”
 Science News.
 June 10, 2014.